sammychinedu2ky/Airtime-Giveaway/readme.md

  - PHONE_NO = An array of strings of phone numbers

  ### For more information checkout [Docs  Reference](https://developer.flutterwave.com/reference#validate-bill-service)

- ### NB:- It requires that you have a Funded flutterwave account
+ NB:- It requires that you have a funded Flutterwave account